AleBlizz/elasticsearch-diagnostics-plugin/README.md

 ## Thresholds used

-Based on Elastic consulting best practices:
+Based on Elastic best practices:

 | Metric | Warning | Critical |
 |--------|---------|----------|